Skip to main content

 Pros

-• ✓ Board-ready reports for donor pipeline and grant compliance in one click
+• ✓ Compliance, restricted-fund, and donor pipeline reporting in one workspace

 • ✓ Unified donor CRM and grant tracking eliminates maintaining two systems